junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 And that, must be how *it* happens.

-Castiel doesn't expect it, Empty doesn't expect, Dean certainly doesn't expect it.
+Castiel doesn't expect it, the Empty doesn't expect it, Dean certainly doesn't expect it.

-But where does one go, when there is nothing left in them to be taken, when the hole in the heart is so huge that there is no heart remains, when the surrounding and the whole world matter nothing and have no difference to pure dark and black, when themselves *are* empty.
+But where does one go, when there is nothing left in them to be taken, when the hole in the heart is so vast that there is no heart remains, when the surrounding and the whole world matter nothing and have no difference to pure dark and black, indistinguishable from the void, when themselves *are* empty.
 Where do they go?

 They go to the Empty.

 Castiel sees it all, and he feels it all.
-He watches Dean popping in and out in his shaky flickering ghost form, he watches Dean talking to figures that are not there but are so obviously all variations of himself, Dean forgetting his own name but still murmuring his, Dean wandering in the ground, lost, painful, hopeless, having nothing, *becoming* nothing, turning empty.
-It's always Empty.
+He watches Dean popping in and out in his shaky flickering ghost form; he watches Dean talking to figures that are not there but are so obviously all variations of himself, Dean forgetting his own name but still murmuring his, Dean wandering the earth, lost, painful, hopeless, having nothing, *becoming* nothing, turning empty.
+It's always the Empty.
 The same Empty that is tearing him apart, the same empty they're sharing being separated.

 He watches Dean falling apart, falling through, falling into the Empty where he is.

 For a brief moment, Castiel doesn't realize what is happening.
 No one does.

-The opening view over his head that the Shadow shows him tear open.
-Lights of the living world and physical existence pouring through, along with the broken figure of one Dean Winchester.
+The opening view over his head that the Shadow taunts him with tears open.
+Light from the living world and physical existence pour through, along with the broken figure of one Dean Winchester.

-Cas reaches for him, desperate, out of instinct.
+Cas reaches for him, desperate, instinctive.
 The tentacles from the black ether is still onto him, dragging and pulling, tightening and locking, he might tear himself in half if he stretches too far, but nothing matters.

 Castiel holds his hand, opens his palm, and in the center of the light, Dean falls into him.
 The essence of the ghost flickers, the last remnant of his soul blinks, this is still Dean, all the same.

 He falls, but not into nothing, this time.
-But into the only existence that ever matters.
+But into the only existence that has ever mattered.

-The light flutters, the shape staggers, then he sees him.
+The light trembles, the shape wavers, then he sees him.
 And the shape solidifies.
 Their eyes meet.
 Their minds register.

 There is no word.
 Except for one.
-The only syllable on tip of their tongue that's been hovering for so long without a place to land and now they finally do.
+The only syllable on tip of their tongues that has been hovering for so long without a place to land and now it finally does.

-"Cas."
+"*Cas.*"

-"Dean."
+"*Dean.*"

-The universe restarts, the singularity point of big bang is nothing more than that.
+The universe restarts.
+The singularity point of the Big Bang is nothing more than this.

 <br>